 It is important to:

-- treat gonorrhea to avoid serious infection, reinfection, complications and spread to others
+- be treated to avoid serious infection, re-infection, complications and spread to others

-- abstain from unprotected oral, vaginal or anal sex until treatment of partners is complete and as instructed by your health care provider to ensure medications provided have time to cure the infection
+- abstain from unprotected oral, vaginal or anal sex until treatment of partners is complete (i.e. for seven days after both you and your partner have been treated) and as instructed by your health care provider

 Do you need follow-up?